Sulley Muntari: Accra Hearts of Oak

 After two-years without a contract, Muntari returned to active football and joined Ghana Premier League giants Hearts of Oak on a six-month deal.
 He revealed that he signed with the Accra-based team because his son asked him to do so, so that he could come to the stadium and watch him play.
 Muntari was given the number 10 jersey after Hearts petitioned the Ghana Football Association after Emmanuel Nettey has worn that jersey number in the first half of the season, prior to his transfer.
 On 6 February 2022, he made his debut as a substitute in a 1–0 loss to rivals Accra Great Olympics, coming on in the 79th minute for William Dankyi.
 The following match day, he made his first start for the club in their goalless draw against Real Tamale United at the Aliu Mahama Stadium.
 When Muntari was taken off in the 80th minute, he was given a standing ovation and received applause from both RTU and Hearts supporters.

 He won the President Cup on 4 March, his first trophy at the club, playing 80 minutes of a 2–1 victory over arch-rivals Asante Kotoko.
 His performance earned him praise.
 On 9 March 2022, he scored his first goal, a winner in a 2–1 Ghana Premier League match against West African Football Academy.
 He scored from the penalty spot after Patrick Razak was fouled in the box.

 On 27 June 2022, Muntari came on as a late substitute in the 2023 Ghana FA Cup final as Hearts won the cup via a 2–1 victory over Bechem United.

-The FA Cup final was also his final professional career match, as he announced his retirement in an interview on 28 November 2022, bringing an end to his 18 years professional career.
+The FA Cup final was also his final professional career match, after turning down a contract renewal proposal from the club and announcing his retirement in November.
 At the end of his short-stint with Hearts, he made 15 matches in all competitions, scored 1 goal, provided two assists and won two trophies.

+On 28 November 2022, Muntari announced his retirement in an interview with Sky Sports stating that – “I just did a few months with the local side-Hearts of Oak.
+My son wanted me to play.
+I didn’t play for almost three years, then my son decided to ask me to go and play.
+I did that but now I’m done”, bringing an end to his 18 years professional career.